 Press the SCROLL key until Prog is displayed.
 Press the DOWN key to enter the Program mode.
-Pen 1 will be displayed in the upper display.
+Pen 1 will be displayed in the left display.
 To enter the Pen 1 parameter, press the DOWN key.
 To enter the Pen 2 parameter, if provided, press the SCROLL key, then the DOWN key.
 To enter the unit parameter, press the SCROLL key with either Pen 1 or Pen 2 displayed until unit is displayed, then press the DOWN key.
 Press the SCROLL key to advance the display through the parameter codes and their values.
 Use the UP and DOWN keys to adjust the values.
 After adjusting a parameter, press the SCROLL key to proceed to the next parameter.
 After all selections have been made, press the UP key with a parameter in the display (not a setting) to exit the mode.
-For two pen instruments the parameters and values which are applicable to Pen 1 will appear in the upper display, then the parameters and values which are applicable to Pen 2 will appear in the lower display.
-Then the unit parameters and values will appear in the upper display.
+For two pen instruments the parameters and values which are applicable to Pen 1 will appear in the left display, then the unit parameters and values will appear in the left display.